 As you know, every country has laws.
 Here we have our own Traditional Laws.
 Our Laws come from Bugarregarre, the Dreamtime.

 One of the major responsibilities of the Kimberley Law Bosses (the Elders) is to ensure that Traditional Culture (Law) is passed down to succeeding generations, in order to keep the Country and it's people safe.

-Alongside Joseph, the senior Law men of the Goolarabooloo people are two other grandsons of Paddy; Phillip Roe and Richard Hunter.
+The other senior Law men of the Goolarabooloo people are two other grandsons of Paddy; Phillip Roe and Richard Hunter.

-Joseph Roe holds the responsibility for the continuity of the Songline and its capacity to sustain life in its fullest.
+The Goolarabooloo Law Bosses hold the responsibility for the continuity of the Songline and its capacity to sustain life in its fullest.
 This includes keeping the coastal land clear of any development that would interfere with their law and culture, or damage their song cycle, places and sites.

 23 years ago, Paddy Roe, with the support of his Goolarabooloo community, established the Lurujarri Heritage Trail - A nine day cultural walking journey along the song cycle, that involves leading visitors throughout this 80km stretch of saltwater coastal terrain, travelling as a group and sharing their heritage.